raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the full idle-timeout value (i.e., 30 seconds by default) elapses without any DNS messages being sent or received on a connection, then the connection is considered delinquent and the server SHOULD forcibly terminate the connection.
-For sessions over TCP (or over TLS-over-TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST.
+For sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST.
 (In the Sockets API this is achieved by